neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-3.md

   For **Auto-commit Transaction** (`RUN`) the `extra` field carries:

-  - The `bookmarks` is a list of strings containg some kind of bookmark identification e.g ["neo4j-bookmark-transaction:1”, "neo4j-bookmark-transaction:2"]
+  - The `bookmarks` is a list of strings containing some kind of bookmark identification e.g `["neo4j-bookmark-transaction:1", "neo4j-bookmark-transaction:2"]`.
+Default if omitted: `[]`.
-  - The `tx_timeout` is an integer in that specifies a transaction timeout in ms.
+  - The `tx_timeout` is an integer in that specifies a transaction timeout in ms. Default if omitted: server-side configured timeout.
   - The `tx_metadata` is a dictionary that can contain some metadata information, mainly used for logging.
+Default if omitted: `null`.
   - The `mode` specifies what kind of server the `RUN` message is targeting.
 For write access use `"w"` and for read access use `"r"`.
-Defaults to write access if no mode is sent.
+Default if omitted: `"w"`.

 **Detail Messages:**